GameDevTV/Web-Challenge/README.md

 We want to track the performance of our review scores over time.
 Your task is to create a backend to do this and a front end to display it.

 If you visit a course landing page such as the [our new Unity course](https://www.udemy.com/unitycourse2/).
 You will notice that it shows an average rating.
 Over time this changes as new reviews come in.
+Furthermore, this average is based on a proprietary algorithm by Udemy that we don't have access to.

 Every hour, your solution should snapshot this value to at least 2 decimal places (that’s right, it can’t be done simply by screen-scraping the page).